List of House of the Dragon characters: Jason Lannister

 Jason Lannister (portrayed by Jefferson Hall) is the son of Lady Ceira Lannister and the older twin brother of Ser Tyland Lannister.
 He is the Lord of Casterly Rock, head of House Lannister, and Warden of the West.
 An arrogant hunter and warrior, he unsuccessfully vies for the hand of Princess Rhaenyra Targaryen and takes part in the Royal Hunt during the second nameday celebrations for Prince Aegon Targaryen.

 In season 2, Jason relays through his brother that House Lannister pledges its support to Aegon and musters the armies of the Westerlands to prepare for war.
-He later arrives with his army at the Golden Tooth and awaits to receive word from Prince Aemond Targaryen before he will march toward the Riverlands.
+He later arrives with his army at the Golden Tooth and awaits to receive word from Prince Aemond Targaryen before he marches toward the Riverlands.
 He later marches into the Riverlands with his army, heading towards Harrenhal.

+In season 3, Jason is killed off-screen by the Winter Wolves, and his severed head is presented to Daemon Targaryen by Lord Roderick Dustin after the Lannister army is defeated by Daemon's forces.